Easy-to-read information about pain relief medications.

 Severity of the pain

-Pain severity is usually grouped into mild pain, moderate pain or severe pain.
-The step-wise or ladder approach to managing pain is based on the intensity of your pain.
+Pain is usually grouped into mild pain, moderate pain or severe pain.
+The step-wise or ladder approach to managing pain is based on the severity of your pain.
 It is a 3-step approach.

-This type of pain is treated with paracetamol, ibuprofen and other NSAIDs.
+This type of pain is best treated with paracetamol, ibuprofen and other NSAIDs.

 More intense pain is treated with mild opioid pain relievers such as codeine and tramadol.
 These may be used together with paracetamol or NSAIDs.